Struggling to get interviews?

 When to include the Dean’s List on your resume

-Including being on the Dean’s List on your resume can strengthen your application, especially in the right context.
+Including the Dean’s List on your resume can strengthen your application.
 Consider adding it if:

 - You’re a recent graduate: If you have limited work experience, highlighting academic achievements like being on the Dean’s List helps demonstrate potential